IBRHUB/Windows-Tweaks/README.md

 # ✨ About
 This open-source tool is designed to enhance computer performance.
 Results may vary based on your system's configuration.

-# ⚠️ Disclaimer
-The author is not responsible for any damages that may occur from using this tool.
-Use at your own risk.

 # 💻 Requirements
 - Windows 10 or 11
 - Internet Connection